 Eye crayons are everywhere, and no wonder: They’re fun, portable, and require no skill whatsoever—just draw along your upper lid, smudge a bit depending on the look you want, and that’s that.
-The textures vary considerably, from sheer and sheeny to a more opaque rock 'n roll vibe, so there’s truly something for everyone.
+The textures vary considerably, from sheer and sheeny to a more opaque rock 'n roll vibe, so there are truly eyeliner looks that suit everyone.
 For natural makeup looks, though, we're particularly smitten with warmer neutrals, as they efficiently brighten up the eye area with a few dabs.

 4. Peachy-pink blush

-The age-old adage is true: The most foolproof cheek color is your natural flush.
+The old adage is true: The most foolproof cheek color is your natural flush.
 Cream formulations blended outwards along the cheekbones definitely give you a bit of a dewy highlight as well.
-When unsure, however, a powder blush lightly strobed on the cheeks with a slight extension towards the temples (a technique called "draping" that's a throwback from the '80s, believe it or not, but thankfully much more subtle this time around) is just as pretty.
+If you prefer traditional dry formulas, a powder blush lightly strobed on the cheeks with a slight extension towards the temples (a technique called "draping" that's a throwback from the '80s, but thankfully much more subtle this time around) is just as pretty.

 5. Rosy lip color